-6.085.0250.
+6.05.020.
 Impounded animals-Fees for keeping or quarantine.

-An impoundment or quarantine fee, or both, as set forth in a resolution adopted by the city council, shall be charged to the owner or custodian of each an animal impounded or quarantined to defray the costs of impoundment, and in an amount to be established from time to time by resolution of the city council.
-In addition, a fee for any actual costs of keeping and caring for the animal, shall be charged to the owner or custodian of an animal impounded. an impounded or quarantined animal shall be charged in an amount sufficient to defray the costs incident thereto.
+An impoundment or quarantine fee, or both, as set forth in a resolution adopted by the city council, shall be charged to the owner or custodian of an animal impounded to defray the costs of impoundment, and a fee for any actual costs of keeping and caring for the animal, shall be charged to the owner or custodian of an animal impounded.

-6.058.0320.
+6.05.030.
 Impounded animals-Record.

-The animal control officer administrator shall keep a record of all animals impounded which shall show the date of impoundment, license tag number, if any, and the date and manner of its disposal. and il f the animal is redeemed, or sold, the administrator shall keep a record of, the name and address of the person by whom redeemed or purchased, the amounts of all fees and other moneys received or collected, and the disposition thereof.
+The administrator shall keep a record of all animals impounded which shall show the date of impoundment, license tag number, if any, and the date and manner of its disposal.
+If the animal is redeemed or sold, the administrator shall keep a record of the name and address of the person by whom redeemed or purchased, the amounts of all fees and other moneys received or collected, and the disposition thereof.